butaixianran/Blender-Vmd-Retargeting/README.md

 Set upperarm and forearm rotation rate to 0.8 will fix that in most cases.
 (Now this is default)

 But if you are using CC model, you better set it back to 1.0.

+### Arm rotation Euler plus
+Works on forearms only.
+Use this with **Arm rotation rate** together to deal with hand poking issue.

+When Arm rotation rate is 1.0, following degrees can prevent poking issue.
+>Forearm left: -20, 0, 12
+>Forearm right: -20, 0, -12

+If Arm rotation rate is less than 1.0, decrease values of this setting.
+After adjusting this setting, most poking issues can be handled.

+Default value:
+>Arm rotation rate: 0.9
+>Forearm left: -5, 0, 3
+>Forearm right: -5, 0, -3

 #### Pick a mmd model as Source
 If you picked a mmd model, addon will ignore body motion from vmd file and retarget body motion from your picked mmd model.